ISCHEMIC STROKE / ACUTE THERAPY

 - IVT appears to be safe for saccular aneurysms, including larger ones (> 10 mm) [Virta, 2021]

-- IVT can be administered in unruptured aneurysms (without specifying the size) (ESO guidelines 2021)
+- IVT can be performed in patients with unruptured aneurysms (without specifying the size) (ESO guidelines 2021)

-- AVMs, cavernomas and DAVFs should be treated individually – there are few data available
+- patients with AVMs, cavernomas, and DAVFs should be treated individually – data are limited

-- according to older European recommendations, the interval between IVT a surgery should be 3 months, according to AHA/ASA 14 days, new ESO guidelines 2021 claim 14 days
+- according to older European recommendations, the interval between IVT and surgery should be 3 months; according to AHA/ASA 14 days, new ESO guidelines 2021 call for 14 days

-- IVT may be safely administered in postoperative patients as off-label procedure, evaluate the risk–benefit according to the nature of the surgery and the compressibility of the surgical area
+- IVT may be safely performed in postoperative patients as an off-label procedure, evaluate the risk-benefit according to the type of surgery and the compressibility of the surgical field

-- in a cohort of patients thrombolysed after previous surgical procedures including major procedures, the risk of bleeding was 7%, of which 3% were major, the risk was higher with recent procedures (< 10 days, OR 10) [Voelkel, 2017]
+- in a cohort of patients thrombolyzed after previous surgical procedures, including major procedures, the risk of bleeding was 7%, of which 3% were major; the risk was higher with recent procedures (< 10 days, OR 10) [Voelkel, 2017]

 - a relative contraindication

-- according to available data, it is better not to administer IVT for recent GIT bleeding (< 3 weeks) and severe craniocerebral injury in < 3 months (consider the type and extent of the injury and CT findings)
+- according to the available data, it is better not to administer IVT for recent GIT bleeding (< 3 weeks) and severe traumatic brain injury (TBI) in < 3 months (consider the type and extent of the injury and CT findings)

 - recent extracranial trauma (< 14d) – IVT can be considered (AHA/ASA 2019)